 - Had a low birth weight

-- Lives in a home with four or more kids close in age
+- Lives in a home with three or more children close in age

-- Was a teenager when the child was born
+- Has a parent who was a teenager when the first child was born

-- Is on a remote assignment or temporary duty for at least three months
+- Has a parent who is on a remote assignment or temporary duty for at least three months

 What’s the difference between Sure Start and Head Start?

-Sure Start is built on the same foundation as Head Start but fits better into the DODEA culture and regulations for families located overseas.
+Sure Start is built on the same foundation as Head Start and fits better into the DODEA culture and regulations for families located overseas.
 Head Start is a domestic federal program operated by the Department of Health and Human Services and not a program of the Defense Department.

 - Use a four-tiered delivery system: education, health and nutrition, social services and mandatory parent involvement

 - Run medical, dental and developmental screenings for students and provide follow-up assessments if needed